Factoring for B2B Start-Ups

 Financing Options for B2B Startups

-Accounts receivable (A/R) factoring is a tool business uses to address short-term cash flow gaps by selling their unpaid invoices.
+Accounts receivable (A/R) factoring is a tool business uses to address short-term cash flow gaps by selling unpaid invoices.
 A/R factoring, also known as invoice factoring, costs as little as 1% of the invoice value for each period the invoice is outstanding.
-The funding amounts can vary from $10,000 to $9,000,000.
-Bankers Factoring removes the hassle of A/R management and bad debt protection for our clients.
+Moreover, the funding amounts can vary from $10,000 to $9,000,000.
+Thus, Bankers Factoring removes the hassle of A/R management and bad debt protection for our clients.

-Bankers Factoring offers a quick and easy approval process for startups that need financing quickly.
-We provide same-day funding to entrepreneurs, startups, and small businesses when they need it most.
+Bankers Factoring also offers a quick and easy approval process for startups that need financing quickly.
+In fact, we provide same-day funding to entrepreneurs, startups, and small businesses when they need it most.

 A look at Accounts Receivable Factoring Costs, Terms & Qualifications